w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 import RPC from "./../../components/RPC-Connection";

-The Treasury is a pot of funds collected through a portion of block production rewards, transaction fees, slashing, and [staking inefficiencies](./learn-inflation.md).Treasury funds are held in a [system account](./learn-account-advanced.md#system-accounts) that cannot be controlled by any external account; only the system internal logic can access it.
+The Treasury is a pot of funds collected through a portion of block production rewards, transaction fees, slashing, and [staking inefficiencies](./learn-inflation.md).
+Treasury funds are held in a [system account](./learn-account-advanced.md#system-accounts) that cannot be controlled by any external account; only the system internal logic can access it.